jpilch/repofinder/README.md

 3. Run the application.

-    The easiest way to get this API up and running is by using docker compose:
+    By using docker compose:

     ```
     docker compose up -d
     ```

-    Or alternatively you can use maven spring boot plugin:
+    Or by using maven spring boot plugin:

     ```
     ./mvnw spring-boot:run